rotosports/incubus-network-nemo/x/evmutil/spec/01_concepts.md

 ## EVM Gas Denom

 In order to use the EVM and be compatible with existing clients, the gas denom used by the EVM must be in 18 decimals.
-Since `unemo` has 6 decimals of precision, it cannot be used as the EVM gas denom directly.
+Since `ufury` has 6 decimals of precision, it cannot be used as the EVM gas denom directly.

-To use the Nemo token on the EVM, the evmutil module provides an `EvmBankKeeper` that is responsible for the conversion of `unemo` and `atfury`.
-A user's excess `atfury` balance is stored in the `x/evmutil` store, while its `unemo` balance remains in the cosmos-sdk `x/bank` module.
+To use the Nemo token on the EVM, the evmutil module provides an `EvmBankKeeper` that is responsible for the conversion of `ufury` and `atfury`.
+A user's excess `atfury` balance is stored in the `x/evmutil` store, while its `ufury` balance remains in the cosmos-sdk `x/bank` module.

 ## `EvmBankKeeper` Overview